open-telemetry/opentelemetry-php/README.md

 ### Other PHP versions

-We current try to support PHP 7.4, 8.0 and 8.1 - the developer image `ghcr.io/open-telemetry/opentelemetry-php/opentelemetry-php-base` is tagged as `7.4`, `8.0` and `8.1` respectively, with `7.4` being the default.
+We aim to support PHP 7.4, 8.0 and 8.1 - the developer image `ghcr.io/open-telemetry/opentelemetry-php/opentelemetry-php-base` is tagged as `7.4`, `8.0` and `8.1` respectively, with `7.4` being the default.
-You can simulate the important github actions against other PHP versions by running the following command:
+You can execute the test suite against other PHP versions by running the following command:

 ```bash
 PHP_VERSION=8.0 make all